Bỏ qua đến nội dung

 Part 1: Prepare required entities and integrations

-• Camera entity in Home Assistant (for example camera.gate_camera).
+• Camera entity in Home Assistant (e.g., camera.gate_camera).

 • AI Task integration in HA (to call the ai_task.generate_data service).

-• Telegram bot integration (if you want to send notifications as in the example).
+• Telegram bot integration (if you want to send notifications like the example).

-2) Create a counter sensor to store the number of delivery drivers
+2) Create a counter sensor to store the delivery person count

 Go to Settings → Devices & Services → Helpers → Create Helper → Counter